janschill/cern-solid-code-investigation/notes/linked_data_platform.md

   * One single definition in specific location for contact information
 * Keeping track of personal and business relationships
   * One consistent interface for identifying oneself
-* System and software development tool intergration
+* System and software development tool integration
   *
 * Library Linked Data
   *